Derafu Routing - Complete Usage Guide

 'action' => 'list'

-// Named routes with parameters.
+// Routes with name and parameters.

 $router->addRoute(